RB Adrian Peterson ‘serious about playing’ should the Seahawks call on him Sunday

 Seattle also has DeeJay Dallas available.

-The Seahawks typically go with three or four running backs on gameday.
+The Seahawks typically go with three or four running backs on game day.
 If they decide they want Peterson to play, they will have to elevate him off the practice squad by Saturday.

 That seems likely given Carroll’s positive assessment of Peterson, both for how he looked physically and how he thinks the presence of the fifth-leading rusher in NFL history can influence the rest of the team.